eclipse-tractusx/tutorial-resources/mxd/README.md

 }
 ```

 The `@id` here is the id of the contract negotiation that has been started.

-Since the EDR negotiation sits on top of two state machine, contract negotiation and transfer process, is an asyncronous process itself.
+Since the EDR negotiation sits on top of two state machines, contract negotiation and transfer process, it's an asyncronous process itself.
 In order to be notified without polling, we could configure the EDC callbacks for being notified on state transition.

-We could add this in the original request:
+We could for example add this in the original request:

 ``` json
 {